JavierGalvan9/Billeh_model_opposing_responses/README.md

 If you use this code in your research, please cite:

-> Galván Fraile, J., Scherr, F., Ramasco, J. J., Arkhipov, A., Maass, W., & Mirasso, C. R. (2022).
+> Galván Fraile, J., Scherr, F., Ramasco, J. J., Arkhipov, A., Maass, W., & Mirasso, C. R. (2024).
 Modeling circuit mechanisms of opposing cortical responses to visual flow perturbations.
+PLOS Computational Biology, 20(3), e1011921.

 <!-- ## License